mcneel/developer.rhino3d.com/guides.md

 Our regional office in Europe provides a translation and localization service for third-party developers and anyone else interested in translating their products to French, German, Italian, Spanish, etc. [Details…](https://www.rhino3d.com/localization)

+### Marketing Support

+If you have developed a Rhino add-on that you would like to make available to other Rhino users, [food4Rhino](https://www.food4rhino.com/) is the place to post the details about your plug-ins for Rhino and Grasshopper.
+Food4Rhino is the Plug-in Community Service by McNeel.
+Users can find the newest Rhino Plug-ins, Grasshopper Add-ons, Materials, Textures and Backgrounds, Scripts and much more.
+It is free.
+[See the frequently asked questions...](https://www.food4rhino.com/faq)